SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 - Use 2014 and 2016 as a validation set to compare among the 2,400 candidate models.
 - Test in which 2013 and 2015 serve as a fully hidden set in order to estimate how the chosen model may perform in the future.

 This involves trying different model parameter permutations like L2 and Dropout rates while fitting with a relatively small training set in order to offer a separate fully hidden test set.
-Therefore, having performed model selection, we further evaluate our chosen regressor through three additional tests which more practically estimate performance in different ways one may consider using this method (see Table @tbl:posthoc) while using a larger and, thus, more representative training set.
+Therefore, having performed model selection, we further evaluate our chosen regressor through three additional tests which more practically estimate performance in different ways one may consider using this method (see Table @tbl:posthoc) while using a larger training set.

 | **Trial**             | **Purpose**                                               | **Train**                                                                                                   | **Test**                                         |
 | ------------------------------------------------------------------------ | --------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |